Primary Navigation Mobile

 • Some work down to -50°C

-Ice; nice in a glass of lemonade on a hot summer’s day, but not very nice when you have to resort to a bottle of de-icer spray.
+Ice; nice in a glass of lemonade on a hot summer’s day, but not very nice when you have to resort to a bottle of de-icer spray to get rid of it.
 While you can get to work with a decent ice scraper or chance throwing boiling water onto the ice (don’t, you’ll do damage), de-icer is far quicker and less strenuous.
 As part of our best winter products collection, take a look below at our favourite de-icers right here.

 De-icer involves a lot more science than a humble item like a snow shovel.
 In order to understand how de-ice works, you’ll need to remember your freezing points.
 Water (the main component of ice) freezes at 0°C, the reason winter mornings often require a de-icer.
 De-icer works by lowering the freezing point of water, which melts the ice away.
 Most will use ethylene glycol (a nasty chemical) to achieve this.
 Although magnesium chloride (also nasty) is used for exceptionally cold weather.